secretstartups/handbook/content/handbook/engineering/development/sec/secure/static-analysis/_index.md

 1. Find a release branch which matches the new version we wish to ship.
   1. If one doesn't exist, create it from the corresponding tag.
 1. Push the branch through a pipeline which executes all of our security products.
   1. Please note, some of these projects have complicated builds.
-Auto-Devops works sometimes, but projects such as [spotbugs](https://gitlab.com/gitlab-org/security-products/dependencies/spotbugs) can require a custom CI configuration for our scans to be successful.
+Auto DevOps works sometimes, but projects such as [spotbugs](https://gitlab.com/gitlab-org/security-products/dependencies/spotbugs) can require a custom CI configuration for our scans to be successful.
 Also, these projects include tests that can be noisy if not filtered out.
 1. Evaluate any potential security vulnerabilities which are found.
   1. Work with the relevant Open Source community to resolve any Critical or High severity findings.
   1. GitLab has published [Secure Coding Guidelines](https://docs.gitlab.com/ee/development/secure_coding_guidelines.html), which may be a useful resource to use when trying to solve identified risks.